 - Gain practical legal work experience by advising real clients through our award-winning Pro Bono Centre

-- New for 2018 - develop innovation skills sought by recruiters with our Legal Technology Innovation and Design module***
+- Develop innovation skills sought by recruiters that future solicitors will be expected to demonstrate with our Legal Technology Innovation and Design module

 Preparing you for practice